Data tables collect data from Forms for reporting and other uses, and this needs to be configured manually to start.

 Use this feature to view the data table.

 Navigate to the Form Definitions page.
-Select the definition with a data table and click “Actions > Data Table” to view the “Configure Form Data Table”.
+Select the definition that includes a data table, then click “Actions > Data Table” to open “Configure Form Data Table”.

 Select the “Actions > View Data Table Data.